splunk/public-o11y-docs/gdi/get-data-in/application/java/troubleshooting/common-java-troubleshooting.rst

 While not all debug entries are relevant to the issue affecting your Java instrumentation, the root cause is likely to appear in your debug log.

-.. note:: Enable debug logging only when needed.
+.. note:: Activate debug logging only when needed.
 Debug mode requires more resources.

 .. _verify-runtime-status: